anonresearcher123/TunA/README.md

 The second section is named `alignments` and contains for each path in an API response (typically in JSON or XML) a mapping to the corresponding relation or predicate of the local database.
 If a path cannot be mapped because, for example, the information is not available locally, no mapping is specified.
 In the above example, the path `feed.entry.title`, which leads to the title of a publication, is mapped to the relation `dblp:title`.
 This way the query processor knows that the function definition can be used to find a missing title of a publication.

 ### Running queries
+By executing the class `TunaConsole`, the query processor TunA is started.
+The user is then asked to specify the database to which he wants to send a query, to specify the function store to be used to fill in missing information in the query result and to specify his query.
+The user formulates the query in a file and saves it in the path `res/queries/`.
+The example below shows that the user submits a query `queryName.sparql` to the database `databaseName` with funciton store `functionStoreName`.

 ```
 ___________               _____